ThomasMSmit/GetGameCodes/README.md

 ### View for a guest user ###

 A user that is not logged in and/or registered, will see a homepage with a list of multiple games that they can buy.
-Starting with the highest ranked game avalible.
-The user will be given the option to create an account on every page, where they can view their purchase history and gives them the option to leave reviews on games they have bought.
+The user will be given the option to create an account on every page, where they can view their purchase history and gives them the option to leave reviews on games.

 ### View for logged in user ###

 A logged in user will benefit from the full functionality of the site.
 The navigation bar will contain an extra button called: 'Logout' when they are logged into their account.
-This user is now able to leave reviews on games they have purchased and register themselfs for the site blog where gamers share there full experiences with their favorite game.
+This user is now able to leave reviews on games and add games they want to buy to their wishlist.
 In the profile tab they can see and change their personal information and view their purchase history.

 ### User Stories ###